NicolasNievas/NicolasNievas/README.md

 - 📝 I work as a full stack web developer.
 - 📫 How to reach me **nicoonievas7@gmail.com**
 - 🔭 I’m currently working on: My portfolio, improving my English skills and learning about more technologies.
-- 🌱 I’m currently learning wordpress and python.
+- 🌱 I’m currently learning wordpress and react.

 <div align="left">
     <h2>🔨 Languages and Tools:</h2>